-Mr. Gerlach is a partner in the law firm of Reed Smith Shaw & McClay, which provides legal services to the Company as its outside counsel.
+Directors Campbell, Gerlach, Henderson and Witmer served as members of the Compensation Committee during all of 1999.
+Mr. Gerlach was a partner in the law firm of Reed Smith Shaw & McClay LLP, which provides legal services to the Company as its outside counsel.
 Mr. Campbell is a majority owner, a director and Chairman, President and Chief Executive Officer of Goodman Equipment Corporation.
-During 1998, the Company and its affiliates received commissions of approximately \$114,128 for acting as sales agents with respect to sales of certain mining locomotives and spare parts for Goodman Equipment Corporation.
+During 1999, the Company and its affiliates received commissions of approximately \$121,353 for acting as sales agents with respect to sales of certain mining locomotives and spare parts for Goodman Equipment Corporation.